sEbi3/AtariBot/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request<br><br>

-## Support Me
-If you like my work and want access to early versions, please consider supporting me on [**Patreon**](https://www.patreon.com/meta_modifications).

-## Terms
-You can use and edit this code to your liking.
-Don't ever claim it to be your own code and provide credit if you are using this code for your project.
-You are not allowed to reupload the exact same code.
-This means you are now allowed to copy the classes for changing text for translations or dialogs.

-Using the code means parts of the source code in order to implement them for your own projects.
-You are not allowed to reupload the exact same classes without any big changes except for using the code for personal perposes only.

-You can find the full license here: https://meta-modifications.de/tos